Father charged with murder after 8-month-old baby dies in hot car during his arrest

 Police claim the man did not mention his daughter was sleeping in the car

-A man in Georgia was charged with murder after his eight-month-old daughter died from being left in a hot car for too long while he tried to retrieve his gun from a police department.
+A man in Georgia has been charged with murder after his eight-month-old daughter died from being left in a hot car while he went to retrieve his gun from a police department and was subsequently arrested.

 On Tuesday afternoon, 20-year-old Davied Japez McCorry Whatley, who lives in Grayson city, went to the Snellville police department to reclaim a gun held in the property department, officials said.